Bad Nenndorf interrogation centre: Recent information

 On 17 December 2005, the British newspaper The Guardian published an account of the Bad Nenndorf case, based on recently declassified files.
 The report was followed up on 30 January 2006 by the Hamburg-based German broadcaster Norddeutscher Rundfunk (NDR), working on 800 pages of declassified documents that they received.
 In its 3 April 2006 issue, the Guardian published pictures of the emaciated German prisoners held in Bad Nenndorf, calling it a "cold war torture camp".
 The reports caused a brief political controversy in both Britain and Germany, with some commentators drawing explicit parallels with the more recent allegations of mistreatment of prisoners in the Iraq conflict and the war on terror.

 On 29 July 2006, neo-Nazis held a rally at the site of the former interrogation centre.
 A coalition of opponents organised a rally in protest, among them the local chapter of the German Trade Union Confederation (Deutscher Gewerkschaftsbund; DGB).
 A DGB leaflet objects the attempt to "revise history".

+Usage today

+As of 2026, the building houses senior apartments, a spa complex and medical practices.